 Every registered person is required to keep and maintain books of account together with all the invoices, bills of supply, credit and debit notes, and delivery challans relating to stocks, deliveries, inward supply and outward supply or other records in accordance with provisions of sub-section (1) of section 35 of CGST Act, 2017.
-The records shall be retained by them until the expiry of seventy-two months from the due date of furnishing of annual return for the year pertaining to such accounts and records.
+As per section 36 of the Act, the records shall be retained by them until the expiry of seventy-two months from the due date of furnishing of annual return for the year pertaining to such accounts and records.